How Much House Can You Really Afford?

 Key Takeaways

-• Bank approval is a ceiling, not a target.
-Lenders will often approve you for far more than you can comfortably afford.
-Their risk models don’t account for your retirement goals, childcare costs, or desire to actually enjoy life.
+A bank approval is a ceiling, not a target.
+Lenders regularly approve buyers for far more than they can comfortably handle.
+Their models don’t factor in retirement savings, childcare, or how you want to spend your weekends.

-• The true cost runs 30-50% beyond your mortgage payment.
-Property taxes, insurance, maintenance, utilities, and HOA fees add thousands per month that many buyers overlook until they’re already committed.
+True housing costs run 30–50% above your mortgage payment.
+Property taxes, insurance, maintenance, utilities, and HOA fees add thousands per month that many buyers overlook until they’re already locked in.

-• Location changes the math more than you’d expect.
-A $400,000 home in Texas and New Jersey can differ by $600+ per month in taxes and insurance alone, making “affordable” a local question.
+Location changes the math more than most people expect.
+A $400,000 home in Texas and New Jersey can differ by $600+ per month in taxes and insurance alone, with identical mortgage terms.

-• The 28% rule is about housing costs, not just your mortgage.
-Most financial guidance caps housing at 28% of gross income—but that includes taxes, insurance, and HOA, not just principal and interest.
+The 28% rule covers all housing costs, not just the mortgage.
+That 28% of gross income includes taxes, insurance, and HOA.
+Most people forget those line items and end up house-poor.

-Lenders use the 28/36 rule as a quick gut-check: your total housing costs (principal, interest, taxes, and insurance—known as PITI) shouldn’t exceed 28% of your gross monthly income, and your total debt payments (housing plus car loans, student loans, credit cards) shouldn’t exceed 36%.
-These thresholds help lenders manage their risk, but they were never designed to optimize your life.
+Lenders use the 28/36 rule as a quick gut-check.
+Your total housing costs (principal, interest, taxes, and insurance, collectively called PITI) shouldn’t exceed 28% of gross monthly income.
+And your total debt payments, housing plus car loans plus student loans plus credit cards, shouldn’t exceed 36%.
+These thresholds help lenders manage risk.
+They were never designed to optimize your life.

-Here’s the catch: lenders will often approve you well beyond these guidelines if you have strong credit or other compensating factors.
-A bank might greenlight you for 35% or even 40% of your income going to housing.
-That doesn’t mean you should take it.
+Here’s the catch: lenders will often approve people well past these guidelines when credit scores are strong.
+A bank might greenlight 35% or even 40% of someone’s income going to housing.
+That doesn’t mean it’s comfortable.

 What Banks Approve

-Based on your debt-to-income ratio, credit score, and ability to make payments.
-Doesn’t consider your other financial goals.
+Based on debt-to-income ratio, credit score, and ability to make payments.
+Other financial goals aren’t part of the equation.

 $100K income, good credit